-When Microsoft released the original Surface Laptop back in 2017, it shocked the world with its first-ever dedicated laptop.
-Almost immediately, we had to ask: why launch a laptop that’s straight down the middle when you’ve become the tastemaker in touch-led mobile computing.
+When Microsoft released the Surface Laptop a couple of years ago, we were surprised with its first ‘traditional’ laptop.
+And, we had to ask: “why release a laptop that’s right down the middle, when you’ve made a name for yourself as a tastemaker in touch-based mobile computing?”

 Here is the Surface Laptop 2 configuration sent to TechRadar for review: